Iron Confederacy: Early expansion and the fur trade

-Transition to Plains culture
+Transition to Plains Culture

 As the HBC and NWC moved inland to the West, the Confederacy also moved inland and west so that they would not lose their control of the trade.
-As the HBC and NWC moved northwards and inland after 1760, the Crees were no longer required as intermediaries to ferry furs from place to another, but they gained new opportunities in the supply of pemmican (dried bison meat) and other provisions that European fur traders needed when traveling to the companies' new posts in the subarctic.
+As the HBC and NWC moved northwards and inland after 1760, the Crees were no longer required as intermediaries to ferry furs from place to another, but they gained new opportunities in the supply of pemmican (dried bison meat) and other provisions that European fur traders needed when travelling to the companies' new posts in the subarctic.
 Some Cree, historically a woodland people, adopted the ways of the plains people, including nomadic bison hunting and horsemanship.
 These emerging Plains Cree were initially allies of the Blackfoot, helping them to drive the Kootenay and Snakes across the Rocky Mountains.
 At the same time, many Assiniboine people moved farther west, eventually spawning the Nakoda (Stoney) people, who were a separate group by about 1744.

 The Confederacy fought a series of wars over the control of the trade in major commodities on the plains.
 Before 1790, the Cree relied on the Mandan as a source of horses, for their own use and to trade to the isolated European fur trade posts.
 They were allies of the Blackfoot and Mandan against the Sioux in the great horse wars of this period.
 The Cree made significant profits from the trade with the Blackfoot; one HBC journal entry notes that a Cree trader bought a musket from the HBC for 14 prime beaver pelts and sold it to a Blackfoot warrior for 50 prime beaver pelts.
 From the Mandan they also received beans, maize, and tobacco, in exchange for European goods.